-This article is about Floquet Topological Insulators.
 Topological Insulators (TIs) are a recent family of exotic materials with a few intriguing properties.
 They are insulators in the bulk but their edges support propagating states bridging the bulk band-gap, much like the states emerging in the Quantum Hall effect discovered by Klaus von Klitzing in 1980 but in the case of TIs this happens without a magnetic field thanks to spin-orbit interaction.
-Recently, a new way of achieving properties akin those found in quantum Hall systems started to gain attention: using a time-dependent potential to harness tunable topological properties.
+Recently, a new way of achieving properties akin to those found in quantum Hall systems started to gain attention: using a time-dependent potential to harness tunable topological properties.

 The field of Floquet Topological Insulators is just starting to flourish.

 T. Oka and H. Aoki, "Photovoltaic Hall effect in graphene", Phys.
 Rev. B 79, 081406(R) (2009). link N. H. Lindner, Gil Refael, and V. Galitski, "Floquet topological insulator in semiconductor quantum wells", Nature Physics 7, 490–495 (2011). link

 H. L. Calvo, H. M. Pastawski, S. Roche, and L. E. F. Foa Torres, "Tuning laser-induced band gaps in graphene", Appl.
 Phys.
 Lett.
 98, 232103 (2011).[pdf]

 P. M. Perez-Piskunow, G. Usaj, C. A. Balseiro, L. E. F. Foa Torres, "Floquet chiral edge states in graphene", Physical Review B, 89, 121401(R) (2014). link pdf

 E. Suárez Morell and L. E. F. Foa Torres, "Radiation effects on the electronic structure of bilayer graphene", Physical Review B 86, 125449 (2012). link [pdf]